samuisa/ARP_assignment1/README.md

 # ARP_assignment1
 This project implements a simulation of a drone moving in a 2D environment.

-The architecture is composed of 5 separate processes that communicate using unnamed pipes.
+The architecture is composed of 6 separate processes.
+While the main application data flows through unnamed pipes, the system health is monitored by a dedicated Watchdog process using POSIX signals.
 These processes manage the overall logic, user input, the drone itself, obstacles, and targets within the 2D environment.
 The communication is managed by the main process, which creates the pipes and the child processes.
 Our main processes, which have to manage more than one message at a time, use a select() call to efficiently monitor multiple file descriptors simultaneously.
 This allows each process to react only when new data becomes available on one of the pipes, avoiding unnecessary blocking enabling a responsive.
 Through this mechanism, the system can handle asynchronous interactions between components while maintaining low overhead and ensuring timely coordination among all processes.

 <div align="center">